mathmotta/word-navigator/README.md

 # How the Magic Happens

-* Get the dictionary content and store in a ConcurrentHashSet
-     * The order doesn't matter so we might as well get a bit of performance out of this, right?
+* Get the dictionary content and store in a [ConcurrentHashSet](/src/BluePrism.WordNavigator.Common/Concurrent/ConcurrentHashSet.cs).
+The order doesn't matter so we might as well get a bit of performance out of this.
-* Then create groups of similarities, that is represented by a ConcurrentDictionary with a string key for a group and a List of strings for the similarities
+* Create groups of similarities, that is represented by a ConcurrentDictionary with a string key for a group and a List of strings for the similarities
 * Create a list of paths and add the start word to it, this will be our entrypoint
 * Iterate over the paths, getting the first element for each element of the paths list and then removing it from the list as we'll create a group for that word.
 * Iterate over each index of that word, for each index, iterate for each letter in the alphabet, making a new similarity for each new letter
-* If the similarity is not even a word, ignore it
-* If, however, it is a word, we have a new similarity!
-Add that similarity to that group
+* If the similarity is not even a word, ignore it, otherwise we have a new similarity!
+Add that similarity to the word group
-* Add the similarity to a group of already known words, we don't want to re-add them in the future, and also to the list of paths, we will have to iterate over each similarity as well so we find similarities of similarities
+* Also add the similarity to a group of already known words, we don't want to re-add them in the future, and also to the list of paths, we will have to iterate over each similarity as well so we find similarities of similarities
 * Although this is all logical, this tree-shaped solution is well used on any problem that requires this pattern of repetition.
-The implemented solution was based on the Breadth First Search algorithm, although the implementation itself is quite different as it doesn't create an intermediate state between two groups - That is very time consuming to process!
+The implemented solution was based on the Breadth First Search algorithm.
+The implementation itself is quite different though, as it doesn't create an intermediate state between two groups (e.g. between dig and dug we can create d\*g.
+That is very process intensive and thus time consuming!)
-* The last step is to run a recursive method to create the shortest paths between the groups.
+* The last step is to run a recursive method to create the __shortest paths__ between the groups.
-* Yes, plural!
-The shortest path is about its lenght, but there are many valid results with the same shortest lenght.
+* __Shortest paths indeed!__ The shortest path is about its lenght, but there are many valid results with the same shortest lenght thus the result is a list of paths.

 # References